The analytic method of constructing local-in-time solutions of the incompressible Euler equations in Sobolev spaces: Introduction

-\begin{theorem} Given $u_0 \in V$, there exists a unique solution $u\in C([0,T_0];V)$ to the Euler equations \eqref{euler} such that $u(0)=u_0$ and \eqref{sob_est} holds (in the integral sense) on $[0,T_0]$. \end{theorem}
+\begin{theorem} Given $u_0 \in V$, there exists a unique solution $u\in C([0, T ];V)$ to the Euler equations \eqref{euler} such that $u(0)=u_0$ and \eqref{sob_est} holds (in the integral sense) on $[0, T ]$. \end{theorem}

 We note that the classical proofs of Theorem~\ref{T1} are tedious even in the case of $\R^3$ and require a modification of the equation and an appropriate convergence scheme.
-The problems of constructions of solutions become even more tedious when considering free-boundary problems (see \cite{AKOT} for instance for a discussion on this topic).
-Also, a clear example of possible difficulties is the inviscid MHD system, where the only available constraction method is with the use of Elsasser \cite{E} variables.
-In fact, as pointed out in \cite{KO}, the method of the Elsasser variables fails for the ideal MHD system perturbed around a given background velocity field.
-The reason for this is that the use of these variables would have produced an artificial pressure term in the equation for the magnetic field (see~\cite{RW1}, and the discussion following (1.5) in \cite{KO}).
+The problems of constructing solutions become even more tedious when considering free-boundary problems (see \cite{AKOT} for instance for a discussion on this topic).

 The purpose of this note is to give a new proof of Theorem~\ref{T1}.
-Our approach is based on a Picard iteraton using analytic spaces $X(\tau )$, $Y(\tau)$, where $\tau (t)$ denotes the radius of analyticity (see \eqref{EQ19c} for definitions).
-The use of such spaces is coupled with analytic approximation of both the initial data $u_0$ and the given Sobolev domain $\Omega$ by an analytic domain~$Q$.
-In that sense the data and the domain receive an \emph{analytic boost} (hence the name ``\emph{TURBO}''), which enables us to employ \emph{analytic dissipation} provided by the monotonicity of $\tau (t)$ to obtain a converging Picard estimate.
+Our approach is based on a Picard iteration using analytic spaces $X(\tau )$, $Y(\tau)$, where $\tau (t)$ denotes the radius of analyticity (see \eqref{EQ19c} for definitions).
+The use of such spaces is coupled with analytic approximation of both the initial data $u_0$ and the given Sobolev domain $\Omega$ by an analytic domain~$ \Omega^\varepsilon $.
+In that sense the data and the domain receive an \emph{analytic boost} (hence the name ``the analytic method''), which enables us to employ \emph{analytic dissipation} provided by the monotonicity of $\tau (t)$ to obtain a converging Picard estimate.
 We emphasize that the method does not introduce \emph{any} modification or regularization to the equations \eqref{euler}, and appears applicable to many PDEs of incompressible fluid mechanics.